hunkim98/blog/_posts/sky_palette_2.md

 <em>PCA extraction for 5 colors</em>
 </p>

 Then, I suddenly thought of a new way to group the images in the PCA. **Why don't I group the colors in the PCA radially?** Starting from the middle of the PCA, I could group the colors in the PCA radially.
-Since the PCA is a 2D graph, I could group the colors in the PCA radially.
 This would be great for capturing anomalies since the anomalies would be in the outer part of the PCA.
 I will try this method next time!

 You can see my code for this project [here](https://github.com/hunkim98/sky-palette).